rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 The 'Profile Changer' button must be disabled in Xorg to make the mouse work.

-In the terminal got to: ```/etc/X11/xorg.conf.d``` and as a root create separate file <p>`10-evdev.conf`</p> ( ! check 'evdev location' example for specific file location and `10-evdev.conf` file for all necessary details ! ).
-Why separate file and not make changes directly inside xorg.conf?
-Any potential update of X server will default xorg.conf file, and separate evdev.conf file will be untouched thus mouse will be operational.
+In the terminal got to: ```/etc/X11/xorg.conf.d``` and as a root create separate file <p>`10-evdev.conf`</p> ( ! check 'evdev location' example for specific file location and `10-evdev.conf` file for all necessary details ! ). <br> Why separate file and not make changes directly inside xorg.conf? <br> Any potential update of X server will default xorg.conf file, and separate evdev.conf file will be untouched thus mouse will be operational.

 <br>
 **Tested on:**

 This setup has been tested on Funtoo/Gentoo/Arch and Ubuntu Linux machines with the latest Xorg server.
 Workaround works with kernel line from 2.6 up to the current (besides this is not kernel issue - so it is a kernel agnostic workaround).
+`
 * Gentoo testing profile (~ current);

 * Funtoo - current profile (~ standard);